-(i) Any changes in geometry of the impounding structure since the previous annual inspection;
+(i) Any changes in geometry of the impounding structure since the previous annual inspection.

-There were no obvious visible changes to the impounding structure since Gredell Engineering's prior annual inspection in 2020.
+There were no obvious visible changes to the impounding structure since the prior annual inspection by GER in 2022.
 The embankment crest and slopes were of uniform line and grade.
 There was no discernible sag, slumping, bulging or other geometric indications of adverse embankment or embankment foundation performance.

-(ii) The location and type of existing instrumentation and the maximum recorded readings of each instrument since the previous annual inspection;
+(ii) The location and type of existing instrumentation and the maximum recorded readings of each instrument since the previous annual inspection.